-Through his collaborations at the Geisel School of Medicine at Dartmouth, Peter continues his enthusiastic (keen) focus on research projects aimed at uncovering important links between neuroscience and bodymind practices.
+Through his collaborations at the Geisel School of Medicine at Dartmouth, Peter continues his enthusiastic focus on research projects aimed at uncovering important links between neuroscience and bodymind practices.
 His research and teaching make these bodymind disciplines understandable and accessible to Westerners, and establish a framework for investigating them in the context of stress trauma, and wellbeing.
 He has taught Somatics in numerous contexts, including most recently Vermont State government departments.

 Peter is a teacher and practitioner of mindfulness meditation, Qigong, and Tai Chi, and a certified practitioner of Somatic Experiencing trauma therapy and the Alexander Technique of postural re-education.
 He has taught anatomy and neurophysiology at college level, and has maintained a lifelong interest in neurophysiology and neuropsychology, believing that these fields are the key to translating the traditional Asian bodymind practices into a biomedical framework.
 He holds a BA in psychology from Harvard University.